Malia Pyles

 Malia Leilani Pyles (born July 13, 2000) is an American actress.
 She is best known for her portrayals of Sarah Baskets on the FX series Baskets and Minnie "Mouse" Honrada on the Max slasher horror series Pretty Little Liars.

 Early life and education

 Malia Leilani Pyles was born on July 13, 2000, in Huntington Beach, California.

 Pyles began modeling at age eight for clothing brands and retail store advertisements.
-She performed in musical theater throughout her grade school years and at age fourteen she began attending Orange County School of the Arts.
+She performed in musical theater throughout her grade school years and attended Orange County School of the Arts.

 Career

 2011–2021: Career beginnings, Baskets, and Batwoman

 Pyles began acting in short and independent feature film roles.
 In 2015, she appeared in films such as The Heyday of the Insensitive Bastards and Memoria.

-In 2016, Pyles started in TV roles in shows such as Nickelodeon's Bella and the Bulldogs, ABC's Speechless, The Fosters, and How to Get Away with Murder.
+Starting in 2016, Pyles starred in TV shows such as Nickelodeon's Bella and the Bulldogs, ABC's Speechless, The Fosters, and How to Get Away with Murder.
 In the same year, Pyles landed a recurring role (4 seasons) as Sarah Baskets in the FX comedy series Baskets.

 In 2020, Pyles had a recurring guest-star role as Parker Torres in Batwoman.